There are some circumstances when you want to know someone’s birthday, and you don’t know how to approach that person.

 Do you see?
 It can be really easy.

 Another similar but more subtle method you can apply in case you don’t want to ask so directly would be to start speaking about your birthday.
 After telling them some of your funniest anecdotes, you can ask them about theirs.

 You can initially just ask about the station or the month and gradually push them into a more detailed answer.
 But if you don’t feel enough trust or you just feel some resistance from the person, don’t be too insistent; wait for a better time.

 And what happens when you have some time without seeing that old friend (cough, cough) for whom you feel something more than friendship?
 You are both having a nice re-encounter.
 Suddenly, they say their birthday is getting closer, and Ups!
 You forgot the exact date!

-Oh well, you have thought about asking their relatives, but you want to give a surprise.
+Oh well, you have thought about asking their relatives, but you want to give them a surprise.
 But what if their relatives give you away?
 Better forget about it…

 In this particular case, a good idea will be to start speaking about your birth date, then ask them if they remember that special date of yours.

 If the answer is “NO”, then honesty is the best option for you.
 Just go and tell him/her that you also forgot that special date of theirs, but always keep an innocent smile on your face, just in case you’ll be using the mentioned “pratfall effect”, but in an inverse way.

 But if you don’t want to see that expression of surprise and sadness on the face of your loved one, and you neither want to hear a phrase like: “Oh!
 So you forgot my birthday?!”, then better try a different method.